Subway Gallery

 The Subway Gallery was a contemporary art gallery in the West End of London, England.
 It is now permanently closed.

 The gallery was established on 6 June 2006 by the artist Robert Gordon McHarg III in a 1960s kiosk with glass walls.
-It is located at 1 Edgware Road Subway on Edgware Road in Bayswater, in a tube station subway.
+It was located in Edgware Road tube station on Edgware Road in Bayswater, in a tube station subway.

 In March 2011, the London-based graffiti artist Stik had a solo show at the gallery.
-The American photograph Bob Gruen has also exhibited there.
+The American photographer Bob Gruen also exhibited there.